Psikyo

 Psikyo was acquired by X-Nauts in 2002.
 In 2003, it was reported that Psikyo was shutting down.
-Shortly afterwards, X-Nauts stated this news was wrong.
-Games would continue to be released under the Psikyo label, but would be outsourced to other teams.
+Shortly afterwards, X-Nauts stated this news was wrong, and that games would continue to be developed by its Psikyo division.
 In 2007, Psikyo programming veteran Keiyuki Haragami started a company called Zerodiv to handle distribution of Psikyo's catalog.
-In March 2019, Zerodiv was acquired by City Connection.
+In March 2019, Zerodiv was acquired by City Connection, but in February 2025, Edia, the current owner of Telenet Japan IPs, purchased Zerodiv from City Connection by a value of one million yen.